pingng/tadlib/README.md

 ---
 ### What is the point/goal of TADLib?
 The focus of TADLib is to show how nn works under the hood.
-It runs conceptually like Tensor or PyTorch in eager/immediate mode.
+It runs conceptually like Tensorflow or PyTorch in eager/immediate mode.
 TADLib is of course much more simple and runs orders of magnitude slower.
 The advantage is that it allows you to follow/debug/trace the flow of each value, since it is implemented with plain double arrays and uses normal java math operations.